leo-gan/GLD.SerializerBenchmark/GLD.SerializerBenchmark/Docs/ResultExplanations.md

 # Test Result Discussions
 - Despite the popular belif that string serialization is much slower than the stream serialization [in my case it is because of the base64 conversion for strings], the reality is a little bit different.
 It is havily depend on the serializer implementation.
 Just check the test reports.
+- If you think that some serializer shows the unfair results, please, check the code for operations of this serializer in the Serializers folder.
+Any help with improving this code is highly appretiated.